 Allowances paid to Members of the Council in 2016/17 totalled £2.5m (2015/16: £2.6m).
 These figures include Members' allowances, superannuation contributions and expenses.
-Further information can be found on the Council's website www.birmingham.gov.uk
+Further information can be found on the Council's website.

 Note 45 Officers' Remuneration